Mootook/mootook.github.io/collections/_posts/notes/2020-09-12-sekiro-shadows-die-twice.md

 <h2>Intro</h2>

+{% comment %}
+Tone this back on the DS1 comparison.
+Get right into the boss fight.
+The focus of this piece si the guardian ape, not what makes sekiro a good game.
+Just get straight into it.
+Prefacing it with a lengthy comparison takes away.
+A bit might be necessary to establish my own context for this article but not a lot.
+{% endcomment %}

 Sekiro, like a lot of souls games, is pretty difficult.

-And like a lot of articles about overcoming Sekrio, I'll start by saying, the game was not fun for a while, then, after a painful "aha!" moment, it became impossible to put down.
+And like a lot of articles about overcoming Sekiro, I'll start by saying, the game was not fun for a while, then, after a painful "aha!" moment, it became impossible to put down.
 Anyone who's stuck with any of the souls games long enough probably knows the feeling well.
 It's pretty great, realizing that the game balances its small margin for error with a polished and predictable combat system.
 It makes the games challenging and thus rewarding, memorable and, for players like myself who seek out these sorts of experiences in games, fun.
 In some ways, the game oscillates between a rhythm game and a puzzle.
 All enemies have telegraphed attacks, and the player will always have at least one answer to each attack.
 The puzzle is pairing your arsenal of attacks to the enemy's.
 After that, it's an execution test.